hassrm08/Ryan_Portfolio/README.md

 # [Project 4: Double Cross Validation](https://github.com/hassrm08/Double_CV)

-The Double Cross Validation project is the Midterm project for DS740 - Data Mining and Machine Learning.
+Double Cross Validation is the Midterm project for DS740 - Data Mining and Machine Learning.

 The goal of this project was to evaluate means of predicting the retail price of vehicles based on the predictors variables provided.